incluud/accessible-astro-docs/README.md

 Together, we're not just building documentation or components – we're creating a more inclusive and accessible web for everyone.
 Every contribution, whether it's code, documentation, bug reports, or feedback, helps move us closer to this goal. ✨

 Remember: Accessibility is not a feature, it's a fundamental right.
 Thank you for being part of this journey!

+## 📖 The story behind Accessible Astro

+Accessible Astro started as a personal project by [Mark Teekman](https://github.com/markteekman) in early 2022, born from a passion for web accessibility and the Astro framework.
+What began as a single starter template grew into a family of accessible solutions, leading to the creation of [Incluud](https://github.com/incluud), an initiative with [Peter Padberg](https://github.com/peterpadberg) to make the web more inclusive.
+Today, these projects continue to grow and evolve with the help of our amazing community, staying true to their original purpose: making web accessibility easier for developers and better for everyone.